A Eureka Experience

 I meant it, and did everything I could

-think of to ensure they didn’t.
+think of to ensure that

 of quantitative reasoning is the